-Our investments in debt securities are carried at fair value.
+Our investments in debt securities are carried at either amortized cost or fair value.
+Investments in debt securities that the Company has the positive intent and ability to hold to maturity are carried at amortized cost and classified as held-to-maturity.
 Investments in debt securities that are not classified as held-to-maturity are carried at fair value and classified as either trading or available-for-sale.
-Realized and unrealized gains and losses on trading debt securities are charged to income and unrealized gains and losses on available-for-sale debt securities are included in other comprehensive income or loss.
-The marketable securities held by the Company, classified as trading marketable securities, had an outstanding balance of \$9,150, \$11,951 and \$3,436 as of December 31, 2022, December 31, 2021 and August 31, 2021, respectively.
-The Company's holdings in US Treasury instruments, classified as available-for-sale securities had an outstanding balance of \$1,495, \$1,519 and \$0 as of December 31, 2022, December 31, 2021, respectively.
+Realized and unrealized gains and losses on trading debt securities as well as realized gains and losses on available-for-sale debt securities are included in net income.
+The marketable securities held by the Company, classified as trading securities, had an outstanding balance of \$3,436 as of August 31, 2021